 The ACT Checklist

-You studied for the ACT and the day has finally arrived.
-It’s time to take the ACT!
+You studied for the ACT, stayed awake during prep classes, fell asleep with your ACT prep book on your chest and the day has finally arrived where it will all be worth it – it’s time to take the ACT!
 Don’t forget that there are some things you need to bring to the ACT in order to be admitted to the testing center as well as some items that you should have with you so that you can do your best!
 We’ve got a foolproof ACT checklist that will get you into the ACT and getting through the test sweat-free.

 1. Photo ID